EunsunKim/AwesomeOlive_UnrealGame/README.md

 # Game Play

-  - Press F key to fire the missile and remove the three electric invaders.
+  - Press the F key to use the firearm and remove the three electric invaders.
   - When you see the message that you can launch the boat, board the boat.  -
   - All missions must be completed within 600 seconds of the start of the game.
-  - Fire and Invader contact drops health and gains Hearts 10 health.
+  - Fire and Invader contact drops health.
-  - When you fall into deep water, health becomes zero and the game ends.
+  - When you fall into deep water, health drops to 0 and the game ends.

 You will also:
   - visit the wooden bridge, the switch is newly turned on, then the electric invader reappears so you can try the hunt for the invader multiple times.